sgsokol/influx/doc/manual.rst

   --cupp=CUPP      upper limit for metabolite pool.
 Default: 1.e5 --clownr=CLOWNR  lower limit for not reversible free and dependent fluxes.
+                   Zero value (default) means no lower limit

+                   A byproduct of this option is that it can drastically reduce  cumomer system sizes.
+As it ensures that non reversible fluxes cannot change the sign, revers fluxes can be eliminated from pathways leading to observable cumomers.
-                   Zero value (default) means no lower limit --cinout=CINOUT  lower limit for input/output free and dependent fluxes.
+  --cinout=CINOUT  lower limit for input/output free and dependent fluxes.
                    Must be non negative.
 Default: 0 --clowp=CLOWP    lower limit for free metabolite pools.
 Must be positive.
 Default 1.e-8